-java.lang.NoSuchFieldError: ANNOTATION\PROCESSOR\MODULE\PATH
+java.lang.NoSuchFieldError: ANNOTATION_PROCESSOR_MODULE_PATH

 - -cp \$CHECKERFRAMEWORK/checker/dist/checker-qual.jar: checker-qual.jar must be on the compilation classpath. - 3. -processorpath \$CHECKERFRAMEWORK/checker/dist/checker.jar: checker.jar must be on the processor path.
-Using this option means that the processor path, not the classpath, will be searched for annotation processors. - 4. -processor org.checkerframework.checker.nullness.NullnessChecker: Choose which checker to run by passing its fully qualified name as a processor.
+Using this option means that the processor path, not the classpath, will be searched for annotation processors and for classes that they load. - 4. -processor org.checkerframework.checker.nullness.NullnessChecker: Choose which checker to run by passing its fully qualified name as a processor.
 (Note, using this option means that javac will not search for annotation processors, but rather will run only those specified here.) - 5. -source 8 -target 8: Because the build is using a Java 9 compiler, these options ensure that the source code is Java 8 and that Java 8 bytecode is created.